Alwynne B. Beaudoin - E-SCAPE - The SCAPE file - Canadian

 The Vegetation of the Canadian Prairie Provinces: 1.
 An Overview.
 Phytocoenologia 5(3):347-366.

-Looman, J., and K. F. Best 1987
+Book cover Looman, J., and K. F. Best 1987

 Budd's Flora of the Canadian Prairie Provinces.
 Publication 1662.
-Research Branch, Agriculture Canada, Ottawa, Ontario, Canada 863 pages.
+Research Branch, Agriculture Canada, Ottawa, Ontario, Canada.
+863 pages.

-AEU SCI QK 203 P7 B927 1987 Book cover
+AEU SCI QK 203 P7 B927 1987

-Moss, E. H. 1983
+Book cover Moss, E. H. 1983

 Flora of Alberta.
 2nd Edition Revised by J. G. Packer.
-University of Toronto Press, Toronto, Ontario, Canada xiii + 687 pages.
+University of Toronto Press, Toronto, Ontario, Canada. xiii + 687 pages.

-Phillips, D. 1990
+Book cover Phillips, D. 1990

 The Climates of Canada.
-Minister of Supply and Services Canada, Ottawa, Ontario, Canada 176 pages.
+Minister of Supply and Services Canada, Ottawa, Ontario, Canada.
+176 pages.

 AEU SCI QC 985 P558 1990 A survey of climate across Canada by topic (sunshine, snowfall, etc.) followed by a review of climate by province.

-Remenda, V. H., and S. J. Birks 1999
+Book cover Remenda, V. H., and S. J. Birks 1999

 Groundwater in the Palliser Triangle: An Overview of its Vulnerability and Potential to Archive Climate Information.
 In Holocene Climate and Environmental Change in the Palliser Triangle: A Geoscientific Context for Evaluating the Impacts of Climate Change in the Southern Canadian Prairies, edited by D. S. Lemmen and R. E. Vance, pp. 57-66.
 Geological Survey of Canada Bulletin 534.
 Geological Survey of Canada, Ottawa, Ontario, Canada.